 Directional signs erected by the City on arterial streets directing the public to public, civic, or nonprofit facilities.
 Such signs shall be erected at the discretion of the director of public works and shall be subject to City design guidelines.
-In addition, with the approval of the design review board, the director of public works may allow the erection of directional and wayfinding signs as are necessary to designate commercial areas or significant tourist sites within the City, provided said signs are consistent with such policies as may be adopted by City Council.
+In addition, with the approval of the design review board, the director of public works may allow the erection of directional signs as are necessary to designate commercial areas or significant tourist sites within the City.

 - J-K. Publicly approved non-illuminated interpretive signs, or historical signs, or tablets displayed by a public, educational non-profit agency, or private development pursuant to SMC 17E.060.830 SMC 17E.060.820 and through SMC 17E.060.840, strictly for the purpose of informing or educating the public. - L. Illuminated wall highlights that do not contain words, logos, or corporate images - M. Interior signs.
-Signs or displays located entirely inside of a building and located at least three (3) feet away from transparent doors and windows. - N. Temporary signs (provided they comply with 17C.240.210, Temporary Signs).
+Signs or displays located entirely inside of a building and located at least three (3) feet away from transparent doors and windows. - N. Temporary signs (provided they comply with 17C.240.244, Temporary Signs).